-In this paper, we study Amazon's smart speaker platform, the most widely used platform with more than 46 million devices in the US \cite{echo_installed_customer_base}.
-Amazon's smart speakers are called Echo and they are powered by the Alexa voice assistant.
+In this paper, we study Alexa Echo smart speaker ecosystem, the most widely used ecosystem with more than 46 million devices in the US \cite{echo_installed_customer_base}.
+Echos are Alexa-powered smart speakers from Amazon.
 Alexa is a voice assistant that responds to user requests conveyed through voice input.
 Although Alexa can respond to a wide variety of general-purpose requests, it is not well-suited for specialized tasks, e.g., ordering a pizza from a particular restaurant.
 Thus, to augment Alexa, Amazon allows third party services to build and publish applications called \textit{skills} on the Alexa marketplace.
-As of 2020, the Alexa marketplace hosts more than 200K third party skills \cite{edu2021skillvet}.
+Alexa marketplace hosts more than 200K third party skills~\cite{edu2021skillvet}.

-\subsection{Privacy Issues}
+\subsection{Privacy issues}

-The inclusion of third party skills poses a privacy risk to the users of Amazon Echo.
+The inclusion of third party skills poses a privacy risk to the users of Alexa Echos.
 Accordingly, Amazon imposes a set of platform policies to mitigate potential privacy risks of third party skills.
 Amazon restricts skills from collecting sensitive information, e.g., social security and bank account numbers~\cite{amazon_skills_privacy_policy, amazon_skills_policy}, and requires user permission to allow access to personal information, e.g., email, phone, location~\cite{amazon_skill_permission_model}.
 To enforce the aforementioned policies, Amazon has a skill certification process that aims to filter malicious skills before they can be published on the marketplace~\cite{amazon_skill_certification_process}.